szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

     ---
     ```

-2. NextJS is different than Jekyll, you may need to build before deploy.
+2. NextJS is different from Jekyll, you may need to build before deploy.
    - Run `yarn run build` or `npm run build` to create a production version
    - Upload to your pages service
 3. (You can use **Github Action**, **Jenkins** for CI/CD or **Vercel** to simplify the build process)